MarcelineVQ/TrackTarget/readme.md

 TrackTarget
 ===

-Track any friendly you target which is assistable.
+Track on the minimap any friendly you target which is assistable.
 One that you could used a heal on for instance.
 ___
 * Requires SuperWoW
 ___